-4.3.2 Particulate and CDOM absorption (Fig. 6)
+4.3.2 Particulate and CDOM absorption (Fig. 7)

 Chromophoric dissolved organic matter absorption (aCDOM) was measured from water samples filtered with 0.2 µm GHP filters (Acrodisc Inc.), using an UltraPath (World Precision Instruments Inc.) between 200 and 735 nm.
 In most cases, a 2 meters optical path length was used for the measurement, except for coastal waters near the Mackenzie River mouth (Fig. 1) where a 0.1 meters optical path length was used.
 Particulate absorption (ap) was measured using a filter-pad technique modified from Rottgers2012.
 Briefly, sea-water was filtered through a 25 mm Whatman GF/F (glass-fiber filters) less than 3h after sampling.
 Filters were placed in the center of a 150 mm integrating sphere equipped with a handmade Spectralon filter holder.
-The spectral optical density (OD(λ)) of the particles retained on the filter was then measured using a PerkinElmer Lambda-19 spectrophotometer, from 300–800nm at 1nm resolution.
+The spectral optical density (OD(λ)) of the particles retained on the filter was then measured using a PerkinElmer Lambda-19 spectrophotometer, from 300 to 800 nm at 1 nm resolution.
 More details about particulate and dissolved absorption measurements can be found in Rottgers2012, Belanger2013b and Matsuoka2012.

-Examples of aCDOM spectra measured at the surface for the northernmost and the southernmost stations of transects 600 and 300 are presented in Fig. 6A.
+Examples of aCDOM spectra measured at the surface for the northernmost and the southernmost stations of transects 600 and 300 are presented in Fig. 7A.
 The marked influence of the organic matter of terrestrial origin can be observed for the stations located at the mouth of the Mackenzie River (697 and 398).
-Because the organic matter delivered by the river is highly humic and coloured, the absorption at 254 nm was approximately 15 times higher at the southern shelf stations for both transects compared to the northern stations (620 and 320).
-Likewise, the specific UV absorbance of dissolved organic carbon at 254 nm (SUVA254), a metric commonly used as a proxy for assessing both chemical (weishaar2003, westerhoff2004) and biological reactivity (berggren2009, asmala2013) of the DOM pool in natural aquatic ecosystems, decreased rapidly along the south-north gradient in both transects 600 and 300 (Fig. 6C).
+Because the organic matter delivered by the river is highly humic and colored, the absorption at 254 nm was approximately 15 times higher at the southern shelf stations for both transects compared to the northern stations (620 and 320).
+Likewise, the specific UV absorbance of dissolved organic carbon at 254 nm (SUVA254), a metric commonly used as a proxy for assessing both chemical (weishaar2003, westerhoff2004) and biological reactivity (berggren2009, asmala2013) of the DOM pool in natural aquatic ecosystems, decreased rapidly along the south-north gradient in both transects 600 and 300 (Fig. 7C).
 This observation is in accordance with a previous study that showed that SUVA254 was higher in inland ecosystems due to elevated lateral connectivity with surrounding terrestrial landscape and organic matter inputs from the tributaries (Massicotte2017).
-The decrease in SUVA254 toward north stations (Fig. 6C) suggests that terrestrially-derived DOM transiting toward the ocean is gradually degraded into smaller and more refractory molecules.
+The decrease in SUVA254 toward north stations (Fig. 7C) suggests that terrestrially-derived DOM transiting toward the ocean is gradually degraded into smaller and more refractory molecules.

-Particulate absorption spectra (ap) for the northernmost and the southernmost stations of transects 600 and 300 are presented in Fig. 6B.
+Particulate absorption spectra (ap) for the northernmost and the southernmost stations of transects 600 and 300 are presented in Fig. 7B.
 Particulate absorption at the stations located in the estuary (697 and 398) was much higher than that measured at the open water stations (620 and 320).
 For instance ap(443) measured at stations 620 (0.03 m-1) and 697 (8.62 m-1), the northernmost and the southernmost stations of transects at the mouth of the Mackenzie River, shows that ap decreases rapidly along the latitudinal axes.
 This can be possibly explained because the drained organic and inorganic material from the surrounding landscape of the Mackenzie's watershed is degraded or sediment rapidly as it is transferred to the ocean.